antonw-88/GICSP/intro-stage/intro-stage-1-CISA.md

 #210W-09, Attack methodologies in IT and ICS - Basic overview of the steps of how an attack occurs - some differences between how attacks against ICS and IT occur.
 #210W-10 and 210W-11, Mapping IT DoD to ICS 1&2 - basic overview of how to apply security measures common for IT, in OT environments.
 Purdue model intro.

 #Industrial Control System Cybersecurity Training(ICS300) - Similar to the modules, but with some additional concepts.
-The main difference is that the ICS300 is
-built around a number of labs.
-The labs are not advanced, but they provide an understanding of what types of tools that are relevant for someone working with securing the OT+IT side of ICS systems.
+The main difference is that the ICS300 is built around a number of labs.
+The labs are not advanced, but they provide an understanding of what types of tools that are relevant for someone working with securing the OT+IT side of ICS systems.\n
-Some topics that I found valuable:
+Some topics that I found valuable:\n
 #All ICS devices are not able to handle unexpected packets.
-This may lead to issues during scans.
+This may lead to issues during scans.\n
 #When using tools, check how they can be used to minimize unnecessary network traffic.
-For example, disable NameResolution when running ARP("arp -a -i eth0 -n").
+For example, disable NameResolution when running ARP("arp -a -i eth0 -n").\n
-#A line of PLC code is called a "Rung", and a full program execution a "Scan".
+#A line of PLC code is called a "Rung", and a full program execution a "Scan".\n